d2l-ai/d2l-en/chapter_preliminaries/linear-algebra.md

 tf.reduce_mean(A), tf.reduce_sum(A) / tf.size(A).numpy()
 ```

-:begin_slide:`keep,cont`
-Likewise, the function for calculating the mean can also reduce a tensor along the specified axes.
+(**Likewise, the function for calculating the mean can also reduce a tensor along the specified axes.**)
-:end_slide:

 ```{.python .input}
 A.mean(axis=0), A.sum(axis=0) / A.shape[0]